Written by Anujith SinghPublished Updated

 1

-Google finds pages by following links.
-Orphan pages with no internal links are invisible to Google's crawler.
-An audit identifies these pages so you can connect them to the rest of your site.
+Google crawls your site by following links.
+Content without incoming links stays invisible to the crawler.
+An audit finds these orphaned pages so you can connect them.

 2